Hoglord/DART/README.md

-This is a demo repo for STAR-TTS, submitted to SLT2024
+This is a demo repo for DART, submitted to Audio Imagination workshop at NeurIPS 2024

 Code used in the paper is here

-Audio samples are on the associated webpage: https://hoglord.github.io/STAR-TTS/
+Audio samples are on the associated webpage: https://hoglord.github.io/DART/

 This code is based on https://github.com/keonlee9420/Comprehensive-Transformer-TTS